AviatrixSystems/Docs/HowTos/AWS_NetworkLoadBalancer_Onsite_And_In_Cloud.rst

   |imageSite2Cloud4|

-One last step that we'll need to do is to tell our edge router how to route traffic back to AWS VPC private IP address range.
+One last step that we'll need to do is to tell the default gateway on the subnet where Aviatrix gateway is deployed that the next hop IP address is the Aviatrix gateway for routing traffic back to AWS VPC private IP address range.
 The steps to make this change will depend on your individual router.
 You'll need to route all traffic destined for the AWS VPC private IP range (10.77.0.0/24 in my example) back to the Gateway.

 Step 5: Test
 ============